sdiehl/wiwinwlh/tutorial.md

 :load MyModule.hs
 ```

-If you all you need is just to typecheck your code in the interactive shell then
+If you all you need is to typecheck your code in the interactive shell, then
-disabling code generation entirely makes reloads almost instantaneous.
+disabling code generation entirely makes reloading code almost instantaneous.

 ```haskell
 :set -fbyte-code